 the guy who leaked nude pictures of jennifer lawrence has finally been caught

 Two years ago, nude pictures of female celebrities were posted online in the largest celebrity hack to date.
-And now, finally, the guy who leaked them has been caught.
+And now, finally, the FBI has unmasked the hacker.